cmap/psp/README.md

 Proteomics Signature Pipeline (PSP)
 =========

-This is a package of Python scripts used for processing proteomic signatures produced by the LINCS Proteomic Characterization Center for Signaling and Epigenetics (PCCSE) at the Broad Institute.
+This is a package of Python scripts that enable processing and analysis of proteomic signatures produced by the LINCS Proteomic Characterization Center for Signaling and Epigenetics (PCCSE) at the Broad Institute.
 You can download the raw data from the [Panorama Repository](https://panoramaweb.org/labkey/project/LINCS/begin.view?
 "Panorama Repository").
 (You will want the unprocessed gcts.)